06 December 2019 (Updated: 09 May 2023) | Using NFC

 There are number of quick techniques you can use to help reduce the cost.

-Can you two part process ?
+Can you two part process?
 For printed NFC tags it can often be cheaper to 'two part' rather than create a fully custom NFC item.
-For example, if you are putting hangers round the neck of a wine bottle, can you put a simple tag on the back of printed card hanger rather than created a fully integrated printed item ?
+For example, if you are putting hangers round the neck of a wine bottle, can you put a simple tag on the back of a printed card hanger rather than created a fully integrated printed item?

 Bigger chips doesn't equal better performance The most popular range of NFC tags include the NTAG series chips.
 It's important to note that the larger memory NTAG215/216 do not perform any better than the smaller NTAG210/212/213 chips.
 And, if you are storing a short web address/URL then the cheap NTAG210micro chip can work just as well.
 Bigger isn't better.
 (Be careful with fake chips on MIFARE Ultralight products though)